 IB Honor Code

-Each student that enters the International Baccalaureate program at Vanguard High School is asked to uphold high standards of honesty and integrity.
+Each student that enters the International Baccalaureate Diploma Programme at Vanguard High School is asked to uphold high standards of academic honesty and integrity.
 Students sign the honor code below and are held to its standards.

 INTERNATIONAL BACCALAUREATE HONOR CODE